eth-educators/eth-docker-docs/website/docs/Support/Cloud.md

 COMMIT
 ```

-Note this deliberately keeps ufw rules from influencing any traffic sourced from RFC1918 (private) addresses, which includes the
+Note this deliberately keeps ufw rules from influencing any traffic sourced from the standard Docker private IP ranges.
-docker containers.
-This may *not* be what you need, in which case just remove those three lines, and be sure to allow needed
+This may *not* be what you need, in which case just remove those seven lines, and be sure to allow needed
 container traffic through explicit ufw rules, if you are blocking a port.

 ### 2) Edit before.init